 THOMPSON: That's how you distance yourself from feeling bad.

 INSKEEP: OK.
 This is the most wonderful time of the year, as one of the songs does say.

-INSKEEP: Disney said Christmas songs actually catch something of the spirit of Christmas, whatever that might be.
+INSKEEP: Do these sad Christmas songs actually catch something of the spirit of Christmas, whatever that might be?